ff-derEchte/GarbageLang/README.md

 Functions have an implicit return which means that the last statement that's executed will be returned
 ### Function Optimization:
-Pure function that don't have any side effects can be optimized by collecting the results of the function when its executed.
+A pure function that doesn't have any side effects can be optimized by collecting the results of the function when its executed.
 If the function is called multiple times with the same arguments the already calculated result is read and returned.
 You can do this using a built-in function in the std library